kishkk84/Playwright-TypeScript/README.md

-# SCOTTISH-POWER-GEM-PLAYWRIGHT TEST REPOSITORY
+# PLAYWRIGHT TEST REPOSITORY

 ## Introduction

-This project is a Playwright-based testing framework for the Scottish Power GIS application(s).
+This project is a Playwright-based testing framework for UI application(s).
 The framework is designed to automate APIs, end-to-end & Regression testing, ensuring the application functions correctly across different browsers, APIs and devices.

 ## Getting Started